paragkapoorcs/pk1/automation/readme.md

 This folder contains the combine script to run L0 cdf-piplines provided in repo.

-**orchestration** :- In this will be able to run the pipeline as per the scheduled.
+**orchestration** : Run the pipeline as per the schedule.

 Copyright 2021 Google Inc. All rights reserved.

-The use of this software is governed by the Pre-GA Offering Terms section of the the Service Specific Terms set forth at https://cloud.google.com/terms/service-terms#general-service-terms
+The use of this software is governed by the Pre-GA Offering Terms section of the [Service Specific Terms](https://cloud.google.com/terms/service-terms#general-service-terms).